 Don’t rethink your whole value proposition just because you have inactive email subscribers.
 The reality is that all email subscribers get distracted.
-Their inbox are flooded with other emails and promotions.
+Their inbox is flooded with other emails and promotions.
 With so many people reaching out to them, they simply could’ve forgotten why they signed up for your email list.
-You can send a win back email to them.
+You can send a win-back email to them.

 9. Offer extra value

-Good re engagement emails consider things from the subscribers prospective which means they don’t just promote a service or product, they try to win back the emails telling how their subscribers can improve their lives.
+Good re-engagement emails consider things from the subscribers perspective which means they don’t just promote a service or product, they try to win back the emails telling how their subscribers can improve their lives.

 10. Always follow up

 Remember that your subscriber’s inbox is always crowded so your first re-engagement email might be unnoticed.
 Your subscribers might not have seen your re-engagement emails so try resending it.

 Finally, give them a chance to leave.
 People change and the subscribers might’ve lost all interest in your emails.
 So presented with a simple choice let them think more about whether they want to keep receiving your emails or not.

 Okay, so you did your best.
 When should you trim an email from your list for good?
 If all your efforts fail, you should be explicit about the next steps.
 When can they expect the emails to stop?
 Give them a little time to re-engage with an opportunity to re-engage.
 Otherwise, you can remove emails when :

 - Your Subscribers have a complaint or two months after unsubscribing.